 Diwali is the biggest and most widely celebrated festival in India, but the celebration stretches to many corners of the world as well.
 Singapore, Fiji, and Suriname are among the many countries that make Diwali a national holiday.

-Diwali is right around the corner, and this festive occasion calls for beautiful decorations.
+Diwali is coming up and this festive occasion calls for beautiful deepavali decorations.
 Getting closer to the day, you’ll see many decorations sold everywhere, but why not do DIY decor projects?
-It doesn’t have to be complicated and time-consuming.
-In fact, there are a lot of quick and simple decorations you can create in under an hour.

-For your inspiration, we’ve compiled 8 easy and affordable Diwali decoration ideas for home, office, or school that you can use to celebrate Diwali.
+For your inspiration, we’ve compiled diwali decoration items into 9 easy tips and affordable Diwali decoration ideas for office, home, or school that you can use to celebrate Diwali.